Return of campus workouts means a ray of hope for college football

 Schools need football to avoid severe financial ramifications caused by a lost or disrupted season.
 Nothing should ever outweigh the health and safety of athletes and staff, but college sports leaders are having daily conversations to draft various models that would preserve football season in some form or fashion.

 This is where things get tricky.
 Every decision by every school is independent of others, as opposed to a collectively bargained model in professional sports agreed upon by owners and player unions.
-Comments made by the University of Michigan president over the weekend reinforce the challenge college sports face in moving forward in lockstep.
+Comments made by University of Michigan President Mark Schlissel over the weekend reinforce the challenge college sports face in moving forward in lockstep.

 “If there is no on-campus instruction, then there won’t be intercollegiate athletics, at least for Michigan,” Schlissel said.